Adversarial Attack and Defense on Graph Data: A Survey: Dataset and Application

-\textbf{Future Directions.} Besides the datasets listed in Table~\ref{table::dataset_summary}, it is worth noting some other datasets which get less attention but could be studied in future researches. \cite{hou2019alphacyber} is the first and only paper investigating the vulnerability of Heterogeneous Information Network (HIN) which is a graph model with heterogeneous node and edge types~\cite{shi2016survey}.
+\textbf{Future Directions.} Besides the datasets listed in Table~\ref{table::dataset_summary}, it is worth noting some other datasets which get less attention but could be studied in future research.
+To the best of our knowledge, \cite{hou2019alphacyber} is the first and only paper to examine the vulnerability of Heterogeneous Information Network (HIN) which is a graph model with heterogeneous node and edge types~\cite{shi2016survey}.
 Though HIN has been applied to many security applications like malicious user detection~\cite{zhang2019key}, spam detection~\cite{li2019spam}, and financial fraud detection~\cite{hu2019cash}, its robustness against adversarial attacks remain largely unexplored.
-A recent work~\cite{gaitonde2020adversarial} firstly gives a formulation of adversarial attacks on opinion propagation on graphs with a spectral form that could be used to study the opinion dynamics of social network. \cite{zhang2019towards, pezeshkpour2019investigating} are the first two works studying the adversarial attacks and defenses on Knowledge Graph (KG) models.
+A recent study~\cite{gaitonde2020adversarial} firstly gives a formulation of adversarial attacks on opinion propagation on graphs with a spectral form that could be used to study the opinion dynamics of social network. \cite{zhang2019towards, pezeshkpour2019investigating} are the first two works studying the adversarial attacks and defenses on Knowledge Graph (KG) models.
 As the research of KG becomes popular in recent years, its security issue needs to be noticed as well.
 The security of dynamic graph models~\cite{chen2019time} is another avenue of research as well.

-Besides the above works and datasets. there has been little discussion on the security issues of many other graph types and their related applications.
+Besides the above works and datasets, there has been little discussion on the security issues of many other graph types and their related applications.
 To name a few, the biology graph, causal graph, and bipartite graph have attracted significant research attention but few work has studied potential attacks and their countermeasures on those graphs.
 From the perspective of applications, as the GNNs having been successfully applied to recommender system, computer vision and natural language processing~\cite{wu2019comprehensive}, adversarial attacks and defenses on graph data under those specific applications is another promising research direction with de facto impacts.